 The conference will feature several panels, symposia, ‘scholars meet practice’ sessions and mini-workshops.
 We welcome proposals that address the conference theme as well as other topical issues.

-Competitive papers must not exceed 10,000 words, and must comply to the JIBS style requirements; Please refer to http://www.palgrave-journals.com/jibs/style_guide.html.
+Following the AIB “rule of three”, no author should be associated with more than 3 submissions.
+Competitive papers must not exceed 10,000 words, and must comply with the JIBS style requirements; Please refer to http://www.palgrave-journals.com/jibs/style_guide.html.